molinsp/eigendata-doc/docs/README.md

 3. Run the installer
    1. Go to Anaconda Navigator
    2. Click Environments in the left side-bar
-   3. Select eigendata on the left envionment list (it will take a while to load the environmnet)
+   3. Select eigendata on the left environment list (it will take a while to load the environment)
    4. Press the ▶ button and select "Open terminal"
-   5. Navigate to the directory where the installer has been downloaded
+   5. Navigate to the directory where you downloaded the installer
-      1. For example: `cd ~/Downloads`
+      1. For example `cd ~/Downloads`
    6. Run `sh install_default.sh`
-   7. If you have trouble see the section Updating Eigendata with detailed walkthrough on how to open the terminal.
+   7. If you have trouble, see the section Updating Eigendata with a detailed walkthrough on how to open the terminal.